RizwanRabbi/HubbleWebsiteImageScraper/README.md

 You can:

-- Set stuff up in the script
+- Set up the variables before running the script
 - Or run it and fill in when asked

 ---